Senior Manager, Economics

 - Richardson, A, Mulder, T and Vehbi, T (2021) “Nowcasting GDP using machine-learning algorithms: A real-time assessment” International Journal of Forecasting, Volume 37, Issue 2, 941-948

 - Richardson, A, Culling, J, Jacob, P, Truong, E and Vehbi, T (2019) “Have the effects of monetary policy on inflation and economic activity in New Zealand changed over time?”
-Reserve Bank of New Zealand Analytical Note, August 2019, AN2019/10
+(PDF, 1MB) Reserve Bank of New Zealand Analytical Note, August 2019, AN2019/10

 - Richardson, A, Drought, S and Perry, R (2018) “Aspects of implementing unconventional monetary policy in New Zealand” Reserve Bank of New Zealand Bulletin, May 2018, Vol. 81, No. 4